pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `is_eigen.hpp` A header file containing a type trait to interrogate is a type is a `Eigen::Matrix`.
 We hve also traits and concepts to test sparse and dense matrices separately.

+* `is_specialization.hpp`.
+Type traits and concepts to test if a class is the specialization of a class template.

 * `JoinVectors.hpp` Just an example on how to imitate the `join` phyton command.
 You can use it to iterate jointly on a set of vectors.